mumenmaker/sgveganalysis/scraper/README.md

 # HappyCow Singapore Restaurant Scraper

-A Python scraper that extracts restaurant data from HappyCow for Singapore and stores it in a Supabase database.
+A Python scraper that extracts restaurant data from HappyCow's veggiemap for Singapore and stores it in a Supabase database with batch processing and progress tracking.

 ## Quick Start